api3dao/old-api3-docs/docs/next/reference/deployment-files/config-json.md

 It has to include the following contract addresses:

   - `AirnodeRRP`

-- `airnodeAdmin` (required) - the admin address the Airnode deployment will set on-chain.
-See the [protocol docs](../protocols/request-response/airnode.md#airnodeadmin) for more information.
-Note that the Airnode master wallet has to be funded (on the respective chain) to be able to make the transaction that will set or update this value.

 - `authorizers` (required) - the list of authorizer contract addresses the Airnode deployment will set on-chain.
 See the [protocol docs](../protocols/request-response/airnode.md#setting-endpoint-authorizers) for more information.